An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: Style disturbance with OOD Samples

+Experiment results of Style Disturbance with PL and DACT are listed in Table \ref{table:MixMatch-vs-UDA-vs-DS3L-c10}, Table \ref{table:PL and MixStyle}, respectively.
+The results show that: OOD samples can stably boost performance, instead of harming it in Table \ref{table:PL_methods}; With the help of OOD samples, Style Disturbance can help boost model performance on both PL and DACT based SSL methods.

-\textbf{Comparison with other methods.} The results for the CIFAR-10 dataset are summarized in Table \ref{table:MixMatch-vs-UDA-vs-DS3L-c10}.
-Compared to MTCF \cite{yu2020multi} and DS3L \cite{guo2020safe}, our method outperforms the others not only on classification performance but also on robustness: previous methods avoid disadvantage of OOD samples by reducing their weight softly (DS3L) or hardly (MTCF), and degradation of model performance is mitigated notably; however, our method tries to take advantages of OOD samples, and improves model performance by 3.35$\%$ and 0.92$\%$ respectively after using them.
+Experiment results on CIFAR-10 shows great performance of our method, as is listed in Table \ref{table:MixMatch-vs-UDA-vs-DS3L-c10}.
+Compared to previous SOTA methods of MTCF \cite{yu2020multi} and DS3L \cite{guo2020safe}, our method outperforms the others not only on classification performance but also on robustness: previous methods avoid disadvantage of OOD samples by reducing their weight, and degradation of model performance is mitigated notably; however, our method tries to take advantages of OOD samples, and improves model performance by 3.35$\%$ and 0.92$\%$ respectively after using them.

+More experiments and analyses are provided in the supplementary material, such as: (1) Analyzing the relationship between DACT robustness and the distribution gap of ID \& OOD samples, to show that Style Disturbance does reduce the gap; (2) Implementation details and performances of OOD detection module to show its effectiveness; (3) Ablation studies on Style Disturbance \& DACT to better understand the contribution of each module.